lb1wh/fortify/README.md

 # fortify
-Review your OS- and software configuration and suggest hardening tips
+A simple tool that reviews your OS- and software configuration and provides hardening tips